EPR in Asia: Fostering Peer-to-peer Learning, Understanding Unique Local Challenges

 EPR in Asian Countries

-Mr Kojima said the EPR was first introduced in four states in the United States and a state in Canada back in the 1970s.
-Since 1990s, some East Asian countries have followed suit, and recently Southeast and East Asian countries are planning to apply similar schemes as a means of waste management.
-For instance, Singapore put into effect the Resource Sustainability Act, by which the country applied EPR to e-waste and packaging waste.
-Meanwhile, Viet Nam has introduced the scheme earlier in 2013 through the Regulation on Recovery and Disposal of Waste Product Removal.
-However, the implementation of the regulation was not effective, so it was revised in 2015.
+EPR was first introduced in four states in the United States and a state in Canada back in the 1970s, said Mr Kojima.
+Since 1990s, some East Asian countries have followed suit, and Southeast and East Asian countries are planning to apply similar schemes as a means of waste management.
+Singapore put into play the Resource Sustainability Act, applying EPR to e-waste and packaging waste.
+Viet Nam also introduced the scheme earlier in 2013 through the Regulation on Recovery and Disposal of Waste Product Removal, which was revised in 2015 as its implementation was not effective.

-Dr Yasuhiko Hotta, Vice President of APRSCP and Programme Director of Sustainable Consumption and Production Area at IGES, identified six challenges for adopting EPR: interpretation of EPR, the difficulty of identifying producers, the infeasibility of the take-back scheme, competition with the informal waste management sector, waste collection and treatment infrastructure, and import and export of recyclables.
+Dr Yasuhiko Hotta, Vice President of the Asia Pacific Roundtable for Sustainable Consumption and Production (APRSCP) and Programme Director of Sustainable Consumption and Production Area at the Institute for Global and Environmental Strategies (IGES), identified six challenges for adopting EPR: interpretation of EPR, the difficulty of identifying producers, the infeasibility of the take-back scheme, competition with the informal waste management sector, waste collection and treatment infrastructure, and the import and export of recyclables.

-He described how Japan implements Home Appliance Recycling Act, which targets air conditioners, TV sets, refrigerators, freezers, and washing machines.
-In this mechanism, consumers pay for the collection, transportation, and recycling fee when disposing of those appliances.
-The collection and transportation fees were set by the retailers, while the recycling fee was set by the manufacturers.
+He spoke of Japan's Home Appliance Recycling Act, which targets air conditioners, TV sets, refrigerators, freezers, and washing machines.
+Under this mechanism, consumers pay the collection, transportation, and recycling fees when disposing of those appliances.
+The collection and transportation fees are set by the retailers, and the recycling fees by the manufacturers.

 ‘Japanese companies invest in recycling facilities.
 Before making their products, they usually send their product designers to go to the recycling facility so that they can learn how to make their products easy to be recycled,’ said Dr Hotta.